mahlakhalili/Diabetetes_Data_Analysis/README.md

 Class imbalance was confirmed.

+In this step we visually explored the cleaned dataset using Matplotlib .
+The goal of visualization was to understand feature distributions, detect bivariate relationships, and extract actionable insights for further analysis and modeling.

 Grouping helped reveal meaningful patterns such as higher diabetes rates in obese individuals and older age groups.

+Each figure contains a short title, a description of plotted data, a few key insights, and suggestions for next steps.
+Visuals include histograms, boxplots, density plot , countplots for the target, scatterplots, line plot , bar plot , pie plot and a correlation heatmap.